Charleston Flat Fee Real Estate

 The Charleston Economy

 The economy of Charleston is strong.
-In fact, the Charleston Regional Development Alliance has been responsible for securing more than 4,500 new jobs including employers such as Nucor Steel and Google.
+In fact, the Charleston Regional Development Alliance has been responsible for securing more than 4,500 new jobs including employers such as Boeing, Nucor Steel and Google.
 More than 8 million tons of cargo goes through the Port of Charleston which employs an estimated 17,000 people.
-The tourism industry has continued to grow and for five years running, and Charleston has been named among the top ten domestic travel destinations.
+The tourism industry has continued to grow and for 8 years running, Charleston has been named among the top ten domestic travel destinations.

 Education